CarolinnaAureliano/CRUD-node-mysql/README.md

-# projetosql_com_node
+Crud done with MySQL and node JS.
-MySQL with node project done with SoulCode Academy
+Project done with SoulCode Academy.